singhsupriya2819/VMware-Horizon-Cloud-Service-on-Microsoft-Azure/Exercise1.md

    ![ws name.](media/vmw37.png)

-3. Return to Login page and paste the VMware account ID and password under _My VMWare Credentials_ and click on **Login**.
+3. Return to Login page and paste the VMware account username and password under _My VMWare Credentials_ and click on **Login**.

    ![ws name.](media/exb21.png)